-is a researcher at the Chr.
+is a senior researcher at the Chr.
 Michelsen Institute (CMI) and has a PhD in political science from the University of Bergen.
-Her research focuses on the intersection between Islam, politics and gender.
-She has built up an extensive track record in the Middle East and North Africa with l...
+She is currently the coordinator of the “gender politics” research cluster at CMI.
+Her research focuses on the intersection between Islam, politics and gen...

 - After the split: post-secession negotiations between South Sudan and Sudan

 Maria Gabrielsen Jumbert , Øystein H. Rolandsen , 6 December 2013

 - “We are one, but we are different”: Murle identity and local peacebuilding in Jonglei State, South Sudan

 Diana Felix da Costa , 13 June 2013

 Diana Felix da Costa , Søren Vester Haldrup , John Karlsrud , Frederik Rosén , Kristoffer Nilaus Tarp , 4 June 2013

 - Triangular co-operation for government capacity development in South Sudan